Kludex/mangum/docs/asgi.md

         ...
 ```

+### Limitations

+An application or framework may implement behaviour that is incompatible with the [limitations](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) of AWS Lambda, and there may be additional configuration required depending on a particular deployment circumstance.
+In some cases it is possible to work around these limitations, such as how Mangum implements WebSocket [backends](https://mangum.io/websockets/#backends) to persist connection details across instances, but these kinds of limitations should generally be dealt with outside of Mangum itself.

 ## Frameworks

 The examples on this page attempt to demonstrate the most basic implementation of a particular framework (usually from official documentation) to highlight the interaction with Mangum.
 Specific deployment tooling, infrastructure, external dependencies, etc. are not taken into account.